Particular/docs.particular.net/servicepulse/usage-config.md

 ![usage-setup-connections](images/usage-setup-connection.png "width=600")

-If there is a connection problem, specific usage settings can be provided via the Usage tab under Configuration.
+If there is a connection problem, specific usage settings can be provided via the Usage Setup tab under Configuration.

 Look at the [Diagnostics](#diagnostics) tab to diagnose connection issues.